-- 2.8.1 This document is the SA report referenced at Stage C. The report outlines the significant effects on the environment, social and economic factors of the Borough Plan. - 2.8.2 The SEA Directive sets out at Article 5 and Annex I the information required to form part of the environmental report.
+- 2.8.1 This document is the SA report referenced at Stage C. The report outlines the significant effects on the environment, social and economic factors of the Borough Plan Publication Plan incorporating the Main Modification. - 2.8.2 The SEA Directive sets out at Article 5 and Annex I the information required to form part of the environmental report.
 This information is repeated as Schedule 2 of the 2004 Regulations.
 Table 5 below identifies how the requirements set out in Schedule 2 of the SEA Regulations have been met in this SA report.

-Table 5 - Correlation between the requirements of SEA Regulations and the SA report
+Table 5 - Correlation between the requirements of SEA Regulations and the SAreport